The catastrophe in Gaza after 100 days of Israel-Hamas war, by the numbers

 The death toll, updated regularly by the Palestinian Ministry of Health, does not distinguish between civilians and combatants.
 But about 70% of the dead are women and children, the ministry says.
 About 10,000 of the dead are children under the age of 18.
 Nearly 8,000 more are reported to be missing, presumed dead under rubble.

-In other words, more than one percent of Gaza's pre-war population of 2.3 million have been killed in just over three months of conflict.
+In other words, more than 1% of Gaza's pre-war population of 2.3 million have been killed in just over three months of conflict.

 The health ministry also tracks injuries.
 Hospitals have reported catastrophic injuries caused by airstrikes, including severe, full-body burns and crushed limbs.
 About 1,000 children have lost one or both legs, the aid group Save The Children said this week.